Get started with Azure Cosmos DB for NoSQL using Python

 Create the Python application

-In your environment, create a new app.py file and add the following code to it:
+In your environment, create a new app.py file and add this code:

 """Sample showing how to connect with endpoint and key."""